 Plant in rich, moist soil in a sunny location for best results.
-These mild tasting greens grow best in temperatures between 45 and 75 F and will bolt in hot weather.
-Chinese cabbage includes pak choi, bak choi, and tatsoi.
+These mild-tasting greens grow best in temperatures between 45 and 75 F and will bolt in hot weather.
+Chinese cabbage includes pak choi, bak Choi, and tatsoi.
 Plant some of each for a variety of flavors and textures.

 Chinese cabbage may be blanched and frozen for cooked greens.
-To store Chinese cabbage in a root cellar: Remove only the outer leaves that are decaying, leave root intact, and store at 32-40 F with 80-90% humidity.
+To store Chinese cabbage in a root cellar: Remove only the outer leaves that are decaying, leave the root intact, and store at 32-40 F with 80-90% humidity.
 They will not last as long as head cabbage, so use in a month or so.

-Michilhili Chinese Cabbage – Mild flavored, light green plant great for stir fries and salads.
+Michilhili Chinese Cabbage – Mild flavored, light green plant great for stir-fries and salads.
 Matures in 70 days.

 Pak Choi Cabbage – With glossy green leaves and white, succulent stalks, this type of non-heading Chinese cabbage is attractive and tasty.
 Cold hardy and productive over a long period of time, you may harvest the outer leaves and allow the inner leaves to continue growing.
 Matures in 45 days.

 Extra Dwarf Pak Choy Cabbage – Great for small spaces and greenhouse crop.
 Matures in 33 days.